nahueldsanchez/dvd_brownie/Readme.md

 solution_

 6) Write your solution in the `test_solution` placeholder that I left.
-7) Test your solution runing the tests, with `brownie test -k test_solution`.
+7) Test your solution running the tests, with `brownie test -k test_solution`.
 If the solution is correct, test should pass.

 ## Setting up the Scenario